ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-javascript-action.md

 ## Versioning

-GitHub recommends using semantic versioning when creating actions to provide people with a stable experience.
+GitHub recommends using [semantic versioning](http://semver.org/) when creating actions to provide people with a stable experience.

-*   Create a GitHub **release** using semantic versioning (v1.0.9).
+*   Create a GitHub **release** using semantic versioning (`v1.0.9`).
 For more information, see "[Creating releases](https://help.github.com/en/articles/creating-releases)."
-*   Move the major version tag (v1, v2, etc.) to point to the Git ref of the current release.
+*   Move the major version tag (`v1`, `v2`, etc.) to point to the Git ref of the current release.
 For more information, see "[Git basics - tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging)."
-*   Introduce a new major version tag (v2) for breaking changes that will break existing workflows.
+*   Introduce a new major version tag (`v2`) for breaking changes that will break existing workflows.
 For example, changing an action's inputs would be a breaking change.

 Inside the action client, We specified the version to use with the line: